-This course has two clinical foci: Obstetrics and pediatrics.
-Students in the OB portion of the course will focus the stages of pregnancy and the common complications of pregnancy.
-This is accomplished via clinical simulation.
-The Pediatric focus should be done in a pediatric setting that allows students to see children from infancy tolate adolescence managing common acute and chronic stable problems.
+The clinical Pediatric focus should be done in a pediatric setting that allows students to see children from infancy to late adolescence managing common acute and chronic stable problems.
 Students will identify normal psychological and physical growth and development patterns.
 Students should see 8-10 patients per day.
-The acuity of the patients should increaseas clinical and diagnostic skills progress.
+The acuity of the patients should increase as clinical and diagnostic skills progress.

-NURS 6425 Nurse Practitioner Practicum experience provides an opportunity for the student to assume responsibility for the primary healthcare services of individuals and families under the supervision of an established nurse practitioner and/or physician preceptor.
+NURS 6425 Nurse Practitioner Practicum

+The clinical experience provides an opportunity for the student to assume responsibility for the primary healthcare services of individuals and families under the supervision of an established nurse practitioner and/or physician preceptor.
 Students are expected to practice as a Nurse Practitioner, assuming increasing responsibility for planning and implementing therapeutic processes and for documenting and evaluating outcomes of care.
-This intensive practice experience allows the student to apply theories through the investigation and management of health problems inprimary healthcare settings.
+This intensive practice experience allows the student to apply theories through the investigation and management of health problems in primary healthcare settings.